The following story might sound theatrical, but it is real. It happened to one of our customers in Ghana, and similar situations happen every day.

 Time is running out, so the woman is forced to leave her child while she runs to a telephone booth to call her son.
 Shortly after, the money transfer comes through and the child is saved.

-This is why we celebrate International Family Remittances Day, because of the direct impact they have on so many with no other means of survival.
+This is why we celebrate International Day of Family Remittances (IDFR): because of the direct impact they have on so many with no other means of survival.

-According to the World Bank, remittances are three times greater than foreign aid, and many studies confirm how remittances are used to boost education, investment and health coverage, as we discuss in our A Case for Affordable Remittances white paper.
+As a result, remittances are now more than three times the size of foreign aid and official development assistance.
+These remittances are used to boost education, investment, and health coverage, as we discuss in our A Case for Affordable Remittances white paper.

-Thankfully, every year the average cost of remittances drops, the sending network expands and the amount sent increases.
-This means more families are able to receive the help they need from their loved one overseas.
+Thankfully, every year the average cost of remittances drops, the sending network expands, and the amount sent increases.
+This means that more families are able to receive the help they need from their loved ones overseas.

 Our commitment to family remittances